How to

 How do I enable event emails?

 Go to Event Settings and turn on the event emails toggle.
 Then make sure the corresponding actions are enabled in your Basic Autoresponder.
-You can also disable emails for individual events without turning off the blog-wide setting.
+You can also disable emails for individual events without turning off the site-wide setting.

 Can I customize the reminder timing?